JenffrixAnylovCacao/ACP-PROJECT/README.md

 ## Contents
-[![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/28RZNNhiEYY/0.jpg)](http://www.youtube.com/watch?v=28RZNNhiEYY)
-### Game.py is the main game/driver code that compile the three games and Gameinfo.py is where multiple inheritance happen.
+[![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/28RZNNhiEYY/0.jpg)](http://www.youtube.com/watch?v=28RZNNhiEYY) Oop Principles: Game.py is the main game/driver code that compile the three games and Gameinfo.py is where multiple inheritance happen.

-####Instructions
+###Instructions
   Game.py – Main code of the program/driver code
   GameInfo.py-code that has the main information/background of the game cf.py- coin flip game/one of the three games of the casino